jussihi/UranOS/doc/diary.md

+5.5.2019

+Got TSS working yesterday, thanks to #osdev IRC channel on freenode :-) Today was time to create the interrupt trampoline routines in assembly, which came out pretty easily.
+I think I'll create the interrupt handling so that all interrupts fall to the same function in the kernel, which then checks if a handler has been assigned, and raises some sort of error if not.
+There is a file for PIC, but it is not yet implemented at all.

 4.5.2019

 Added TSS, but for some reason loading it crashes the whole kernel.
 I have no idea why. https://wiki.osdev.org/TSS says that ss0, esp0 and iopb need to be defined when loading.
 I have not defined esp0, but it should not crash the whole kernel.
 Also, the GDT is loaded properly as described in https://wiki.osdev.org/GDT.
 I also checked that the TSS struct is indeed page-aligned and also packed properly using IDA.
 Well, I need to troubleshoot it properly some other day...
 It might even be the gcc messing up somehow :/